yclas/documentation/overview-newspaper-theme.md

 + **Enable minimal list option in listing:** Choose the width of your website layout.
 + **Infinite scroll:** Ads will be loading automatically whenever the user scrolls down.
-+ **Display slider in listing:** Except of the slider at the home page you can also activate a slider in the listing pages with a latest ads of the certain category.
++ **Display slider in listing:** Except from the slider at the home page, you can activate a slider in the listing pages with a latest ads of the certain category.
 + **Number of advertisements in listing slider:** If _Display slider in listing_ is enabled, select how many ads will be displayed there.
-+ **Listing random position banner, allows HTML:** Text or banner that you paste in this field will be displayed in a random position between advertisements in the listing.
++ **Listing random position banner, allows HTML:** Text or banner that you paste in this field will be displayed in a random position among the advertisements in the listing.

 ## Homepage